Frequently asked questions

 - That notice in writing justifying the work in detail was given to the local authority as soon as possible.

-Government policy regarding the historic environment is set out in the National Planning Policy Framework.
-Wiltshire is preparing a new Local Development Framework including a core strategy which will set out local policy for the Wiltshire Unitary Council area.
-The South Wiltshire Core Strategy, adopted in early 2012, was incorporated into the final document.
-For other areas the former local plan policies below remain relevant:Close
+Government policy regarding the historic environment is set out in the Local Development Framework including a core strategy which will set out local policy for the Wiltshire Unitary Council area.
+The South Wiltshire core strategy, adopted in early 2012, was incorporated into the final document..
+Wiltshire is preparing a new

 Apply for listed building consent